Brett-Tanner/Journal/2023/Sep_23.md

   - works with ES6 modules
   - simple integration with Vite, which I plan to use where possible
 - [x] Set up the repo with Vite/Vitest
+  - Click `Vitest` in the bottom bar to start it in watch mode, show errors inline
 - [] Write tests, then code for
   - [x] `capitalize`
   - [x] `reverseString`